Dealing with the effects of stress – How do you do it?

-Have you ever watched a wildlife documentary where a seemingly peaceful looking herd of zebra are eating grass in the plains of Africa when suddenly from out of nowhere a pride of lions attacks?
-Usually the scene that follows is very dramatic as the hunt unfolds and the herd are running for their lives.
+Have you ever watched a wildlife documentary where a seemingly peaceful-looking herd of zebra is eating grass in the plains of Africa when suddenly from out of nowhere a pride of lions attacks?
+Usually, the scene that follows is very dramatic as the hunt unfolds and the herd is running for their lives.

-We humans have the same primitive threat alarm system which, despite our completely different environment, is still constantly scanning for threats, on a hair trigger, ready to fire off the SNS with a merest hint of anything alarming.
+We humans have the same primitive threat alarm system which, despite our completely different environment, is still constantly scanning for threats, on a hair-trigger, ready to fire off the SNS with the merest hint of anything alarming.

-This constant barrage of thoughts/feelings trigger our amygdala to fire up our threat response system affecting the functioning of things like digestion and immune response, and dumping adrenaline and cortisol into the bloodstream.
+This constant barrage of thoughts/feelings triggers our amygdala to fire up our threat response system affecting the functioning of things like digestion and immune response and dumping adrenaline and cortisol into the bloodstream.
 It’s almost like it’s keeping us on a constant simmer of harmful chemicals.